aymenfurter/azure-chat-with-your-photos-demo/README.md

 ### CAUTION
 - This repository is still in early development.
 - Your photos are currently stored in a public Azure Blob Storage container.
 Please do not upload any sensitive data.
-- This repository uses LLaVA which is a research project.
-Conduct thorough due diligence to determine its suitability for your project.

 ## Setup procedure
 1. Clone the repository and navigate to the project root
 2. Run `azd auth login`
 3. Put the photos you want to index in the `./data` folder
 4. Run `azd up`
-5. Make sure to select a region with quota available for GPT-4-Vision. (e.g. 'switzerlandnorth') as the region.
+5. Make sure to select a region with quota available for both GPT-4-32k & GPT-4-Vision. (e.g. 'switzerlandnorth') as the region.

 The current indexing process is suboptimal.
 During my evaluation, the system could only handle an approximate rate of 300 images hourly.